ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 ## Demo

-Use the {@link features/source-editing source editing feature} toolbar button {@icon @ckeditor/ckeditor5-source-editing/theme/icons/source-editing.svg Source editing} to view and edit the HTML source of the document in the demo below.
-The configuration of this snippet can be found below the demo editor window.
+Use the {@link features/source-editing source editing feature} toolbar button {@icon @ckeditor/ckeditor5-source-editing/theme/icons/source-editing.svg Source editing} to view and edit the HTML source of the document.
+You can find the configuration of this snippet below the demo.

-The General HTML Support feature is configured via the `config.htmlSupport` property.
-In it, you need to list the HTML features that should be handled by GHS.
+The General HTML Support feature is configured using the `config.htmlSupport` property.
+In this property, you need to list the HTML features that should be handled by GHS.

 {@snippet features/general-html-support}